aerugo/covid-ecdc-csv/README.md

 # Alarm indicator on country-level

 ## SUMMARY
-This script prepares official ECDC data for a [spreadsheet](https://docs.google.com/spreadsheets/d/1atFrVH6u4IPVezzzhqszDQH1QouvGJkalGySahh6j1A/edit?usp=sharing) that takes the latest ECDC data and calculates if a country looks like it may be heading for a high number casualties.
+I have developed a spreadsheet that takes the latest ECDC data and calculates if a country looks like it may be heading for a high number casualties.
 It also shows deaths as a percentage of country population, to measure severity for society.
 Italy is currently the worst by far.

 ## DISCLAIMER:
 This is my own work.
 I am not a professional in this field.
 My highest qualification is a degree in biotechnology and bioinformatics, which is barely related to this at all, apart from making me comfortable with looking at data.
 I made this to satisfy my own curiosity and thought others might benefit.